PratikshaDPai/palette-backend/README.md

 ---

-## ✨ Features
+## Features

-- ✅ Extract dominant color palettes from images
+-  Extract dominant color palettes from images
-- ✅ Recolor one image using the palette of another
+-  Recolor a base image using a provided palette
-- ✅ Fast and mobile-friendly API
+-  Fast and mobile-friendly APIs
-- ✅ Designed to integrate with a React Native frontend
+-  Designed to integrate with a React Native frontend

 ---

-## 🚀 Quick Start
+## 🧩 Backend Logic

+### /palette – Extract a Color Palette
+Purpose: Take a user-uploaded image (base64) → return its 6 most dominant colors

+  How:
+- Resize the image to 100×100 (speeds up processing)
+- Flatten the image into a list of pixels (RGB values)
+- Apply KMeans(n=6) from sklearn.cluster
+- Convert the RGB cluster centers to hex codes like #aabbcc
+- Return the list of hex codes in a JSON response

+### /recolor – Recolor the Base Image
+Purpose: Replace the base image’s color clusters with new palette colors

+  How:
+- Decode the base64 image and convert it to a NumPy array
+- Resize if it's too large (>2000px on any side) to keep memory low
+- Flatten the image into pixels and sample every 5th pixel to speed things up
+- Run MiniBatchKMeans to cluster the image pixels
+- For each cluster center, find the closest palette color using Euclidean RGB distance
+- Replace every pixel’s cluster with its corresponding palette color
+- Reconstruct the image → encode as base64 → return to frontend

+## Using the Repository

 ### 1. Clone the repo